|

 reality in their work environment is a reductionist/local optima one.

-response to the first diagram of our simple system when it was presented in
+the first diagram of our simple system when it was presented in the

 initially for something maybe more like the following view.

-can be sure that people strive to do their very best within their department,
+sure that people strive to do their very best within their department, within

-within their group, if we can be sure that workers concentrate equally on
+their group, if we can be sure that workers concentrate equally on everything

-everything everywhere within their area, and that managers concentrate on
+everywhere within their area, and that managers concentrate on everything in

 can’t see or think in systemic/global optimum terms?
 Let’s investigate this thought a little